 When the smaller gravels fall into the top of the sluice box, the water from the spray bars begins washing out the gravels just like in a regular sluice box.
 The sluice box has riffles just like a sluice box.
 In fact, High Banking is often called “Power Sluicing.”

 Just like pans and just like sluice boxes, High Bankers come in a large variety of styles and sizes.
 The small High Bankers often come with a pack frame so the high banker can be backpacked to remote locations.
 The largest high bankers often are a combination of dredge and high banker, giving the recreational prospector the option of high banking or dredging.

 Differences in riffles, spray bars, engine-pump combinations and hose all contribute to a seemingly infinite selection of high bankers.
 I suggest getting the largest High Banker-Dredge combination you can easily handle and can afford.

 High Bankers are an excellent way to get involved in recreational prospecting.
-High bankers are moderately priced, come in pieces for easy transport, and are very efficient.
+High bankers are moderately priced, and are very efficient.

 -Pump and hoses not included.